Joe Rafferty (Maine politician): Maine Senate

 Rafferty was approached to run for office several times during his teaching career, but explained in 2020 that he had always suggested a post-retirement run as a better fit.
 When he retired in 2018, friends and colleagues including Maine Senate President Troy Jackson "came back after me again,” beginning in July 2019.
 He announced his run in February 2020.
 Rafferty was a clean elections candidate and used "Coach Joe" campaign signs.
 He ran unopposed in the Democratic primary and defeated Republican Michael Pardue in the general election 52%-48%.
+He was later re-elected in 2022 and 2024, both times against Republican Bradley Ducharme.
 Rafferty has been the chair of the Education & Cultural Affairs committee since 2020.

 Personal life

 Rafferty and his wife Norma Nardone, a teacher, live in Kennebunk, Maine.
 They have three adult daughters.
 Rafferty enjoys being outdoors: Fishing, hiking, boating, golf, skiing, canoeing, running and biking "as much as possible".